DebianDog/MakeLive/README-Stretch.md

 **Size of the created ISO will be around 161 MB (with xz compressed filesystem.squashfs)**

 The packages installed by the script can be easily changed, edit with texteditor.
-See at the top the INSTALL= variable, add or remove as desired, e.g. change 'midori' to 'firefox-esr' and firefox will be included in the build.
+See at the top e.g. the BASE_INSTALL= variable, add or remove as desired.

 **Below are very basically the commands used (for 32-bit) in the 'mklive-stretch' script**
 **Note that this is written down below just to give some insight in how the build process is done**
-The script does much more, e.g. error checking, cleaning, e.g. remove man and doc files, locales**
+The script does much more, e.g. error checking, cleaning, e.g. remove man and doc files, locales** **Update 2017-08-07: the script is now even more modified, below just for reference**

 ---
 ---